imliam/Lua-Collections/README.md

 <a name="method-search"></a>
 ### `search(callback)`

-**Description:** Searches the collection for a value and returns the key.
+**Description:** Searches the collection for a value and returns the key of the first valid result.

 **Returns:** `string`, `number`